-If you consent, some of your leftover blood samples can be stored and used for future infectious disease or vaccine related research.
-This is optional, your participation in this study will not be affected by your decision whether to allow storage and future use of leftover samples.
-Upon request at any time, your remaining blood samples will be destroyed.
+If you consent, some of your child's leftover blood samples can be stored and used for future infectious disease or vaccine related research.
+All samples and any information about your child will be deidentified and assigned a study code.
+This is optional, your child's participation in this study will not be affected by your decision whether to allow storage and future use of leftover samples.
+Upon request at any time, your child's remaining blood samples will be destroyed.

-Study blood tests to look at the response of your body to the vaccine will be done both at the University of Oxford and with collaborating laboratories in the UK and in other countries.
-Any samples or data sent to them would not include information that identifies you.
+Study blood tests to look at the response of your child's body to the vaccine will be done both at the University of Oxford and with collaborating laboratories in the UK and in other countries.
+Any samples or data sent to them would not include information that identifies your child.